Personal profile

 Research Interests

-o Evolution and Reform of State Administrations: For the past several years I have been involved in research on the autonomy, accountability, rationalisation and re-organisation of public sector agencies or ‘quangos’.
-This involves ongoing collaboration with research teams across Europe as part of a European Science Foundation funded network (COST-CRIPO).
+o Evolution and Reform of State Administrations: For several years I have been involved in research on the autonomy, accountability, rationalisation and re-organisation of public sector agencies or ‘quangos’.
 With colleagues from this network I have recently begun to examine longitudinal aspects of state bureaucracy using time-series datasets on public organisation.
-This work builds on my post-doctoral research in 2009-10 at the UCD Geary Institute with Prof Niamh Hardiman and Prof Colin Scott, which resulted in the production of the Irish State Administration Database (www.isad.ie).
-I was nominated to the Steering Committee of the European Group for Public Administration in 2019, the leading academic network for public administration and public policy research in Europe.
-I currently supervise a PhD student (Nafja Al Kuwari) working on changes to state governance in Qatar.
+This work builds on my post-doctoral research in 2009-10 at the UCD Geary Institute for Public Policy, which resulted in the production of the Irish State Administration Database (www.isad.ie).
+I am a founding Board member of the European Network for Public Administration (ENPA).

-o Irish Government and Politics: Since publishing my PhD thesis concerning parliamentary accountability in Ireland in 2005, I have authored and edited a number of textbooks on Irish government and politics and continue to teach on these topics.
-More recently, in my role as President of the Political Studies Association of Ireland (2016-19) and co-chair (with Conor Little, University of Limerick) of the PSAI Specialist Group on Public Policy (2020-), I have sought to advance the Irish political science community and develop its profile nationally and internationally.
+o Irish Government and Politics: Since publishing my PhD-based book concerning parliamentary accountability in Ireland in 2005, I have authored and edited a number of textbooks on Irish government and politics and continue to teach on these topics.
+More recently, in my role as President of the Political Studies Association of Ireland (2016-19) and co-chair (with Conor Little, University of Limerick) of the PSAI Specialist Group on Public Policy (2020-24), I have sought to advance the Irish political science community and develop its profile nationally and internationally.

 As well as researching, teaching and supervising in these areas, I have published work and retain ongoing interests in the study of political-administrative relationships, public sector reform, organisational theory and parliaments.